bnolan/diaspora-x/doc/install.md

     git remote add prod yourdomain.com:/var/apps/diaspora-x
     git config remote.prod.fetch +master:master
     git push prod master:master

+# Configure apache

+Edit `config/apache.conf` on your local box, to match the domain name that you set diaspora-x up on.
+Then deploy it to production and copy the config to `/etc/apache2/sites-available/diaspora-x`.

+Then enable your site:

+    sudo a2enmod headers
+    sudo a2enmod rewrite
+    sudo a2ensite diaspora-x
+    /etc/init.d/apache2 restart

+If everything went well - you should now be able to browse to http://yoursite.com/ and be presented by the login page.

 # Set up monit to run connector.rb